RocketChat/handbook/departments/mobile/README.md

 ### Office Vibe

-You will receive sometimes emails from Office Vibe questionaries.
+You will receive sometimes emails from Office Vibe questionnaires.
 It’s expected that you reply to all of them in order to help Rocket.Chat improve with your feedback.
-You have ways to give written feedback to the company from there anonymously and this is very encouraged.
+We encourage you to give us written feedback from there as much as possible, one of our core values is to be transparent and honest with each other.
+If you don't feel like giving feedback with your name on it, you can also choose to send the feedback anonymously.

 ### Small Improvements

 Once a quarter you’ll be requested to make 360º reviews of some of your colleagues and to make your self-assessment.
 The 360º reviews are optional but we encourage you to give to at least 3 of your collegues once a quarter.
-The self-assessment review is extrictly required as your team leader will also write a feedback for you and you'll only be able to do see it if your self-assessment was written.
+The self-assessment review is strictly required as your team leader will also write a feedback for you and you'll only be able to do see it if your self-assessment was written.

 ### PTO